-One can sensibly argue that Hugh Mulcahy was one of the hardest luck pitchers in baseball history.
-At first glance a pitcher with a 45-89 career record and a lifetime earned-run average of 4.49, one who was twice the league leader in losses is not exactly a player one thinks of as a victim of bad luck.
-On the contrary, when a pitcher wins barely half as many games as he loses during his career, one might consider him pretty lucky just to play the nine big-league seasons that Hugh Mulcahy put in between 1935 and 1947.
+One can sensibly argue that Hugh Mulcahy was one of the hardest-luck pitchers in baseball history.
+At first glance a pitcher with a 45-89 career record and a lifetime earned-run average of 4.49, one who was twice the league leader in losses, is not exactly a player one thinks of as a victim of bad luck.
+On the contrary, when a pitcher wins barely half as many games as he loses during his career, one might consider him pretty lucky just to play the nine big-league seasons that Mulcahy put in between 1935 and 1947.
 But luck is often in the eyes of the beholder, and a closer examination of Mulcahy’s career suggests that he indeed might have been one of the game’s unluckiest ballplayers.

 Of course many ballplayers lost years to the war, including well-known stars like Joe DiMaggio, Bob Feller, Hank Greenberg, and Ted Williams.
-And many baseball fans are familiar with the unlucky tale of Cecil Travis, who entered the war after completing one of the greatest seasons ever by a shortstop, only to lose four years of his career and end up with frostbitten feet in the Battle of the Bulge, effectively curtailing his playing days.
+And many baseball fans are familiar with the unlucky tale of Cecil Travis, who entered the war after completing one of the greatest seasons ever by a shortstop, only to lose four years of his career and end up with frostbitten feet in the Battle of the Bulge, which curtailed his playing days.
 But each of those players had either already enjoyed many prime seasons or returned young enough to regain the skills that made him a great player to begin with.
 Not so for Mulcahy.
 Whatever developing potential he had that might finally have brought him stardom in 1941 and beyond was never realized.

 Here’s the way Red Smith, writing in 1947 after the Pirates had released the veteran pitcher (shortly after the Phillies had also released him), described Mulcahy’s fate: